Eric A. Engels, M.D., M.P.H.

 |Organization:||National Cancer InstituteDivision of Cancer Epidemiology & Genetics, Infections and Immunoepidemiology Branch|

 Dr. Engels earned a B.A. in mathematics from the University of Virginia in 1987 and an M.D. from Harvard Medical School in 1991.
 From 1991 to 1994, he trained in internal medicine at Brigham and Women's Hospital.
 Subsequently, Dr. Engels received clinical training in infectious diseases and an M.P.H. at Tufts University School of Medicine.
-He joined the NCI Viral Epidemiology Branch (later the Infections and Immunoepidemiology Branch) in 1998 as a senior staff fellow, became an investigator in 2000, and was tenured in 2007.
+He joined the NCI Viral Epidemiology Branch (later the Infections and Immunoepidemiology Branch (IIB)) in 1998 as a senior staff fellow, became an investigator in 2000, and was tenured in 2007.
+He was appointed Chief of IIB in 2017.
 Dr. Engels holds an adjunct faculty appointment in the Department of Epidemiology at the Johns Hopkins School of Public Health.

 A major focus of investigation concerns the epidemiology of cancer in immunosuppressed individuals.
 My research on HIV-related cancers utilizes data from our HIV/AIDS Cancer Match (HACM) Study.
 This study links HIV/AIDS and cancer registry data from 15 U.S. regions to identify cancers arising in over 650,000 people registered with HIV/AIDS.
 The HACM Study allows my colleagues and me to address important research questions and examine patterns of cancer incidence that have direct public health relevance.
 We have used this resource to characterize trends in cancer risk among people with AIDS over the entire course of the AIDS epidemic.
 Our studies have documented substantial declines in Kaposi sarcoma and non-Hodgkin lymphoma over time, and a rise in the risk of anal cancer.
 These cancer trends are part of a more general shift that we have documented, moving from AIDS-related cancers to other malignancies, as HIV-infected people age.